 Despite these challenges, there are ways to improve your chances of finding a club to join.

 Search the Web.
 Do an online search for "investment clubs in or near [your town or city]."
-Or check online directories, like the one offered by Yahoo.
+Or check online directories.
 Many investment clubs have their own website.

 Before you begin your hunt for a club, answer these questions: